ndayishimiyeeric/cartoon-books/README.md

 # cartoon-books

-This a small project for HTML & CSS and Javascript from the microverse curriculum with a few changes in styles.
+This a small project for HTML & CSS and Javascript from the microverse curriculum.

 This project is meant to test my ability's on Javascript classes and implementation of storing data into Local storage.